 With you first flight under your belt, you can now make the rest of your flights.
 Although you will find your time will be pretty full, there are other things to do.
 While precedence is given to contest flights, most meets allow non-contest flights so you may want to fly some sport models.
 There is usually a need for timers, so you may wish to volunteer for this duty.
 Timing models is one of the best ways to learn about competition.
 It gives you a good look at what works and what doesn’t in each event and should give you lots of ideas for the next time you fly.
 You can also learn a lot and have a lot of fun talking with your fellow competitors.
 While it’s not always the best idea to begin a conversation when someone is wrapped up in prepping their model, most people are more than willing to talk about their models and share techniques.

 Well, that just about covers your first meet.
 At the end of the meet, or in a week or so, you will receive the results and see just how you fared (and how many ribbons you won!).
-However, you get more than contest points or ribbons from flying a meet.
+However, you get more than ribbons from flying a meet.
 The true essence of competition is the experience of testing your skills while learning more and having fun along the way.
 There’s the experience of sharing the day with other rocketeers.
 While rocketry is sometimes a solitary sport, model rocket meets are an opportunity for rocketeers to get together and enjoy their hobby together.
 This is perhaps the best reason to join in competition.
 See you out there!